Dimension of splines on graphs in the case of degree two and smoothness one in two variables: Edge-injective functions and generic edge-labelings: first properties

-If $a_1, a_2, a_3$ are distinct, then this determinant is nonzero so the edge-labeling with distinct $a_i$ is generic.
-However, if any two of the $a_i$ coincide, then $\det N = 0$ and the edge-labeling is not generic. \end{example}
+Hence the edge labels are generic in this case since the polynomial is not identically zero for distinct $a_1, a_2, a_3$.
+If any two of the $a_i$ coincide, then $\det N = 0$ and the edge-labeling is in special position. \end{example}

 \begin{example} A more complicated example is the case of three 4-cycles, each pair of which shares an edge, and that share an interior vertex in common as shown in Figure~\ref{figure.3squares}.
 This is the dual of the triangulation of Figure~\ref{figure.triangulation}.
 Assume that the edge labels are $\ell(e_i)=(x+a_iy)^2$ for $1\leqslant i \leqslant 9$.